-Enable or disable IGMP snooping on the pDDL.
+Enable or disable IGMP snooping on the pDDL900.
 IGMP snooping is the process of listening to Internet Group Management Protocol traffic.
-This allows the pDDL to listen in on the IGMP conversations between network devices.
-The pDDL then maintains a map of which links need which IP multicast streams.
+This allows the pDDL900 to listen in on the IGMP conversations between network devices.
+The pDDL900 then maintains a map of which links need which IP multicast streams.